 This article is for Clients of Deel who manage remote employees hired through a Deel Employer of Record.

-For answers to frequently asked questions about off-boarding please see Frequently Asked Questions about Off-boarding.
+For answers to frequently asked questions about terminations, please see Frequently Asked Questions About Terminating Full-Time Employees

 In this Article:

 A mutual termination is a bi-lateral separation agreement negotiated between an employer and an employee.
 In exchange for payment of a severance or other consideration an employee will usually waive their right to challenge a termination as unfair or unlawful.

 Mutual terminations are a common practice in most jurisdictions where it is not permissible or viable to terminate an employee without cause.
 In jurisdictions where such terminations are possible, a mutual termination agreement may still be advisable to reduce litigation risk.

 In most jurisdictions the obligations of an employer to their employees are codified in law.
 These obligations typically preclude an employer from dismissing an employee arbitrarily or unfairly and often include financial obligations in the event of termination.

 While in some jurisdictions it is possible to terminate an employee immediately without notice or severance in cases of well-documented gross misconduct, such terminations are frequently a source of litigation.
 In many jurisdictions such litigation will also expose employers to increased damages and other costs.

 Mutual terminations are a common practice that enables an employer to terminate an employee while trying to minimize the risk of litigation.
 Deel’s Legal Group will recommend a mutual termination agreement when termination with or without cause is not viable, or where such termination may increase the risk of litigation and other costs.